Illinois – Featured Online Programs in Social Work

 If you are licensed in another state and meet the requirements for LSW or LCSW licensure in Illinois, you can apply for licensure by endorsement.
 To do this, you must submit an application along with the supplemental documents needed for licensure by endorsement, including verification of your current license and a $200 fee.
 You must also request for your ASWB exam scores to be transferred to Illinois.

 Licensing Renewal and Continuing Education Information

 A social work license in Illinois expires every two years.
-The expiration date is November 30th of each odd-numbered year.
-To renew the license, you must submit a renewal application with fee and proof of continuing education in the month before it expires.
-The continuing education requirement is 30 hours of social work coursework every two years.
-This requirement is waived for the first time that a license expires.
+The expiration date is November 30 of each odd-numbered year.
+To renew the license, you must submit a renewal application with a $60 fee and proof of continuing education (CE) in the month before it expires.
+The CE requirement is 30 hours of social work coursework every two years.
 Of the 30 hours, you must complete a minimum of three hours in ethics and three hours in cultural competence.

 Illinois Social Worker Jobs and Salary Information

 Illinois contains more than 28,000 social workers, with the largest number (14,720) working in the field of child, family, and school social work.
 Another 5,300 social workers in Illinois work in healthcare, 3,550 in mental health and substance abuse positions, and 1,540 in other types of social work positions, according to the Bureau of Labor Statistics (BLS).

 All areas of social work are seeing growth in Illinois.
 Social work jobs in Illinois are projected to grow 4.9% between 2016 and 2026, according to Projections Central.
 See below for some potential career paths for social workers in Illinois along with median salary information.